Pam Moughler, Clerk

 (East of US23, south of Center Rd.)

-Military or overseas civilian voters (eligible to register and vote in Michigan) can receive a ballot by e-mail or fax to easily vote.
-(The voter ballot MUST still be returned by postal mail for security purposes.)
-OVERSEAS VOTERS may obtain an application to vote absentee here.
-Additional information about the Federal Voting Assistance Program can be found here.
+Military or overseas civilian voters, who are eligible to register and vote in Michigan, can receive a ballot by e-mail or fax to easily vote.
+The ballot will be required still be required to be returned by postal mail.

 Michigan Voter Information Center